Going ‘nude’: UK supermarkets test plastic-free zones

 "Nude zones" and "Food in the Nude" campaigns are already being rolled out in places such as New Zealand and South Africa, where many fresh fruits and vegetables are grown within relatively easy reach.

-Currently, stores rely greatly on plastic to ship, store and sell items.
-The 10 largest grocery chains produce 810,000 tonnes of single-use plastic packaging every year, a figure that does not include bags, Greenpeace and the Environmental Investigation Agency said in November.
+Currently, British stores rely greatly on plastic to ship, store and sell items.
+The country's 10 largest grocery chains produce 810,000 tonnes of single-use plastic packaging every year, a figure that does not include bags, Greenpeace and the UK-based Environmental Investigation Agency said in November.

 Like Stirling, other shoppers have also been pressing the Oxford Waitrose supermarket to do more to stop plastics pollution via a wall, set up by staff, where customers have pinned hundreds of suggestions, many asking for refillable bottles for items like milk and cleaning products.
 It has now extended its trial in the branch and announced that it would soon introduce the scheme in three other stores.

 Others are going further.
-Budgens Belsize Park, a London branch of the smaller supermarket chain Budgens — part of a 147-year-old company of nearly 250 franchises — has already ripped the plastic off more than 2,300 of its 14,000 products.
+Budgens Belsize Park, a London branch of the smaller supermarket chain Budgens -- part of a 147-year-old company of nearly 250 franchises -- has already ripped the plastic off more than 2,300 of its 14,000 products.
+"We did this to show the other big supermarket chains that it wasn´t as difficult as they said it was," Andrew Thornton, who runs a Budgens in north London, told AFP, of the reorganisation which took 10 weeks.

 "Nude zones" and "Food in the Nude" campaigns are already being rolled out in places such as New Zealand and South Africa, where many fresh fruits and vegetables are grown within relatively easy reach.

-Currently, stores rely greatly on plastic to ship, store and sell items.
-The 10 largest grocery chains produce 810,000 tonnes of single-use plastic packaging every year, a figure that does not include bags, Greenpeace and the Environmental Investigation Agency said in November.
+Currently, British stores rely greatly on plastic to ship, store and sell items.
+The country's 10 largest grocery chains produce 810,000 tonnes of single-use plastic packaging every year, a figure that does not include bags, Greenpeace and the UK-based Environmental Investigation Agency said in November.

 Like Stirling, other shoppers have also been pressing the Oxford Waitrose supermarket to do more to stop plastics pollution via a wall, set up by staff, where customers have pinned hundreds of suggestions, many asking for refillable bottles for items like milk and cleaning products.
 It has now extended its trial in the branch and announced that it would soon introduce the scheme in three other stores.

 Others are going further.
-Budgens Belsize Park, a London branch of the smaller supermarket chain Budgens — part of a 147-year-old company of nearly 250 franchises — has already ripped the plastic off more than 2,300 of its 14,000 products.
+Budgens Belsize Park, a London branch of the smaller supermarket chain Budgens -- part of a 147-year-old company of nearly 250 franchises -- has already ripped the plastic off more than 2,300 of its 14,000 products.
+"We did this to show the other big supermarket chains that it wasn´t as difficult as they said it was," Andrew Thornton, who runs a Budgens in north London, told AFP, of the reorganisation which took 10 weeks.